briandrum/codes.forchagrin.com/_chapters/chapter-1139-limited-industrial-districts.md

 ## 1139.01   Intent

-In addition to the applicable provisions of the intent stated in Section 1105.03, it is the intent of these district regulations to promote limited industrial development appropriately designed and located to achieve, among others, the following objectives:
+In addition to the applicable provisions of the intent stated in [Section 1105.03][], it is the intent of these district regulations to promote limited industrial development appropriately designed and located to achieve, among others, the following objectives: